-The three systems administered by KPPA are qualified defined benefit plans.
+The three systems operated by KPPA are qualified defined benefit plans.
 A defined benefit plan pays benefits based on a formula.

 Formula